 Strabismus (crossed eyes, eye turns) and Amblyopia (decreased vision, "Lazy Eye"):

-Vision Therapy programs offer much higher cure rates for turned eyes and/or lazy eye when compared to eye surgery, glasses, and/or patching, without therapy.
-The earlier the patient receives Vision Therapy the better, however, our office successfully treats patients well past 21 years of age.
+Vision Therapy programs offer much higher cure rates for strabismus and amblyopia compared to eye surgery, glasses, and/or patching.
+The earlier the patient receives Vision Therapy the better, however, our office successfully treats adult patients.

-Recent scientific research has disproved the long held belief that children with lazy eye, or amblyopia, can’t be helped after age 7.
+Recent scientific research has disproved the long held belief that children with amblyopia can not be helped after age 7.

 To learn more about crossed eyes, eye turns, or lazy eye, visit these web pages: